-Remote sensing of ocean colour for marine water quality is a key advanced monitoring technologies being incorporated in the eReefs portfolio.
-Satellite remote sensing is the only observational technique able to deliver broad area coverage of the reef and lagoon system on a near daily basis (cloud cover permitting), providing snapshots of the spatial variation in water optical properties and concentrations of constituents.
+Remote sensing of ocean colour for marine water quality is key to advanced monitoring technologies being incorporated into the eReefs portfolio.
+Satellite remote sensing is the only observational technique able to deliver broad area coverage of the reef and lagoon system on a near-daily basis (cloud cover permitting), providing snapshots of the spatial variation in water optical properties and concentrations of constituents.
 The primary use of remote sensing data is for monitoring water conditions, but it is also useful data for constraining hydrodynamic models.

-CSIRO has been researching and developing techniques for applying remote sensing in the conditions peculiar to the GBR over the past decade.
-The eReefs project is providing the opportunity and resources to transition the CSIRO experimental algorithms from a development platform into a research-production environment, and to routinely link the remote sensing to the modelling.
-The satellite data production system developed by CSIRO is run operationally by the Bureau of Meteorology to support their Marine Water Quality Dashboard (right).
-Remote sensing is thus an exemplar of the transition of research into operations, demonstrates the data interoperability concept underpinning the eReefs information platform, and is piloting the larger vision: laying the foundations for future coastal information systems in Australia.
+CSIRO has been researching and developing techniques for applying remote sensing in the conditions particular to the GBR over the past decade.
+The eReefs project continues to provide the opportunity and resources to transition the CSIRO experimental algorithms from a development platform into a research-production environment, and to routinely link the remote sensing to the modelling.